 To a smaller extent, State funding and local revenues will augment property taxes.
 With regard to State funding, the municipal grants that the Town of Old Saybrook typically receives continue to be in flux given the financial condition of the State.
-Therefore, the Town will project \$375 thousand in State funds for this year's budget.
+Therefore, the Town will project \$400 thousand in State funds for this year's budget.
 Should the Town receive funds in excess of the budget amount, they will help to generate a surplus for the Town.

-Local revenues are projected to increase to \$1,159,000 vs. last FY's of \$1,254,400, a decrease of just under \$95 thousand or 7.5%.
-Interest income will be increased \$30 thousand as we are investing more of our fund balance in STIF and mini golf/beach passes and certain permit fees will decrease \$85 thousand to reflect lower economic activity.
+Local revenues are projected to increase to \$1,259,000 vs. last FY's of \$1,254,400, an increase of just under \$5 thousand or .4%.
+Interest income will be increased \$30 thousand as we are investing more of our fund balance in STIF and mini golf/beach passes are increased \$15 thousand to more closely match actual.
 Finally, transfer station income will drop \$30 thousand and miscellaneous income will drop \$10 thousand to more closely match actual.
 The table below shows the sources of funds that will support the expenditure budget.